As the

 the growth of global income and international trade

-would require a rapid shift in the policies in the rest
+would require a rapid shift in the policies in the

-of the industrialized world.
-However, measures to stimulate
+rest of the industrialized world.
+However, measures

-Japan have been short in coming.
-This has made the global
+in Europe and Japan have been short in coming.
+This

-recovery process more difficult.
+has made the global recovery process more difficult.

-A major factor behind the failure of Europe's
+A major factor behind the failure of Europe's recovery

-recovery has been the increasing difficulty of implementing
+has been the increasing difficulty of implementing

 a counter-cyclical economic policy within the rigid